revsic/tf-diffwave/README.md

 Pretrained checkpoints are relased on [releases](https://github.com/revsic/tf-diffwave/releases).

 To use pretrained model, download files and unzip it.
-Followings are sample script.
+Checkout git repository to proper commit tags and followings are sample script.

 ```py
 with open('l1.json') as f: